ztickm/cvpdf-slides/slides.md

 layout: center
 ```

-## <div class="text-6xl">2.2 Early days of Computers</div>
+## <div class="text-6xl">2.2 Early Days of Computers</div>

-- <div class="text-4xl">CVs rapidly migrated towards digitized formats like PDFs, Word or txt documents, JPGs</div>
+- <div class="text-4xl">CVs rapidly migrated towards digitized formats like PDFs, Word, or TXT documents, JPGs.</div>
 - <div class="text-4xl">But they were still intended only for humans to read.
-The computer was only for the ease of transfer</div>
+Computers were used only to ease transfer.</div>

 <!-- -->